rmx/docs.encounter.io/content/concepts/objectives.md

 Once an objective is cleared, it can not be un-cleared again.
 But you can remove objectives, if you want to guide the players through multiple consecutive objectives.

-### createObjective :: (WorldObject) -> undefined

-Create a new objective from the given WorldObject.

-### clearObjective :: (WorldObject) -> undefined

-If the given WorldObject is an objective, mark it as cleared.

-### removeObjective :: (WorldObject) -> undefined

-If the given WorldObject is an objective, remove it.